cfauch/revealer/README.md

 }
 ```

-## Customize your DAO using request
+## Customize your DAO using requests

-The abstract class `AbsDAO` provides methods that takes `BRequest` to customize your DAO:
+The abstract class `AbsDAO` provides methods that takes `BRequest` in argument to customize your DAO:

 * `put(final T object, final BRequest req)` to insert or update one object in database
 * `putAll(final Collection<T> objects, final BRequest req)`: to insert several objects
 * `void remove(final BRequest req)`: to remove objects
-* `T get(final BRequest req)`: to retreive one object from database
+* `T get(final BRequest req)`: to retrieve one object from database
-* `List<T> getAll(final BRequest req)`: to retreive a list of objects
+* `List<T> getAll(final BRequest req)`: to retrieve a list of objects

 Here is how to retrieve the list all versions from database ordered by a given field.

 ### Update your DAO definition

-1. Update your `VersionDAO` by adding the following sql request :
+1. Update your `VersionDAO` by adding the following sql request template:

 ```
 private static final String SELECT_ORDER_BY_ID = "SELECT * FROM %table% order by %field%";

 ```
-2. Create a new method `findOrderBy` to returns all versions of the database ordered by a given field:
+2. Create a new method `findOrderBy` to return all versions of the database ordered by a given field:

 ```
     public List<User> findOrderBy(final String field) throws SQLException {